List of Star Wars: The Clone Wars episodes: Darth Maul: Son of Dathomir

 A four-episode arc continued the story of Darth Maul following the events of the season 5 episode "The Lawless".
 The four episodes were titled: "The Enemy of My Enemy", "A Tale of Two Apprentices", "Proxy War", and "Showdown on Dathomir" (original production codes: 6.21–6.24).
 According to Dave Filoni, the four scripts "came out of one of our story conferences with George Lucas".
 The scripts and designs for the arc were adapted into a four-issue comic book titled Darth Maul: Son of Dathomir, released in August 2014 by the publisher Dark Horse Comics.
-The comic was the last Star Wars comic published by Dark Horse before Lucasfilm transferred the license to Marvel Comics in 2014 and was collected into a trade paperback by Marvel in 2018.
+For ten years, the comic was effectively the final Star Wars comic published by Dark Horse before Lucasfilm transferred the license to Marvel Comics in 2014, until in 2022, Marvel and Lucasfilm entered a multi-license distribution agreement with both Dark Horse and IDW Publishing to dual publish Star Wars comics once more.
+However, it was collected into a trade paperback by Marvel in 2018, and all reprints bear its logo instead of Dark Horse's.

 The plot follows Darth Maul, who was captured by Darth Sidious at the end of the season 5 episode "The Lawless".
 He is tortured by Count Dooku for information about the Shadow Collective and the allies Maul has made.
 Maul escapes and heads to Zanbar to command the Death Watch army, but is followed by General Grievous and his droids.
 They battle Maul and the Mandalorians, who are soon overwhelmed by the droids.
 Maul flees and confers with Mother Talzin, who is revealed to be his biological mother, and plots to draw out Sidious by capturing Dooku and Grievous.
 The scheme works, and Talzin is able to restore herself to her physical form, but sacrifices herself to save Maul and is killed by Grievous.
 Although Maul escapes with a company of loyal Mandalorians, the Shadow Collective has fallen apart due to the conflict with Sidious, as the Hutts, Pykes, and Black Sun have all abandoned Maul.